 - 1. Form a Bylaws Committee.
-A special committee of experienced and knowledgeable PTA members may be formed by the executive board or by a motion adopted by the members. - Obtain a copy of the bylaws last approved by Texas PTA.
-To verify that your bylaws have been updated to the current template, request a copy from Texas PTA by completing the online request form on the website. - Only an officer of your PTA who is on record at Texas PTA may make the request. - Texas PTA will email a copy of your bylaws on the current template with an approval stamp dated as of the last approval by Texas PTA, along with your standing rules on file and a worksheet to assist you with the items that the Local PTA may amend. - Allow up to two weeks for processing. - 3.
-Provide copies to the committee members.
-Make copies of the documents and the bylaws worksheet for everyone on the committee.
-While the only intent may be to amend the bylaws, it's recommended that you review the standing rules at the same time to confirm that there are no conflicts between the two documents and to ensure they reflect the needs of your PTA. - 4.
+A special committee of experienced and knowledgeable PTA members appointed by the president, subject to executive board approval, or by a motion approved by the members.
+The parliamentarian serves as ex-officio on this committee. - 2.
+Obtain a copy of the bylaws last approved by Texas PTA.
+To verify that your bylaws have been updated to the current template, request a copy from Texas PTA by completing the online request form on the website. - Only an executive board member of your PTA who is on record at Texas PTA can make the request. - Texas PTA provides a copy of your bylaws on the current template with an approval stamp dated as of the last approval by Texas PTA, along with your standing rules on file and a worksheet to assist you with the items that the PTA may amend. - 3.
+Provide documents to the committee members.
+Provide all committee members with the bylaws, standing rules (if applicable), and bylaws worksheet.
+While the only intent may be to amend the bylaws, you should review the standing rules at the same time to confirm that there are no conflicts between the two documents and to ensure they reflect the needs of your PTA. - 4.
 Encourage engagement.
 Consider publicizing that the bylaws are being reviewed and solicit recommendations from the executive board and the membership.
-When considering suggestions, clarify whether these recommendations: - Meet the needs of your PTA, - Have clear intent, and - Are not in conflict with or in addition to the wording of the provided template. - 5.
+When considering suggestions, clarify whether these recommendations meet the following criteria: - Meet the needs of your PTA. - Have clear intent. - Are not in conflict with or duplicate the wording of the provided template - 5.
 Determine committee recommendations.
 Discuss all proposed recommendations thoroughly and approve, as a committee, the final decisions. - 6.
 Present the recommendations to the executive board for approval.
-The executive board has final approval of the proposed amendments before submitting them to the members. - 7.
-Provide notice of the proposed amendments to the members.
+The executive board should approve the proposed amendments before submission to the members. - 7.
+Provide the members with at least 30 days notice of the proposed amendments.
 Follow the process outlined in the bylaws.
 The notice must include the exact wording proposed for approval.
-Include changes to existing wording and/or new wording. - 8.
-Present the proposed amendments to the members.
-At a regular or special meeting, present the amendments in the form of a motion or motions from the committee, provide a rationale for the changes, and allow discussion.
-Approval requires an affirmative vote of two-thirds of the members present and voting after a quorum has been established.
+Include changes to existing wording and/or new wording.

-- 9. Obtain Texas PTA approval.
+- 8. Present the proposed amendments to the members.
+At a regular or special meeting, the special committee chair or other appointed committee member (not the parliamentarian) presents the amendments in the form of a motion or motions from the committee, provides a rationale for the changes and allows discussion.
+Approval requires an affirmative vote of two-thirds of the members present and voting after a guorum has been established. - 9.
+Obtain Texas PTA approval.
 Complete and submit the online form via the Texas PTA website.
-This form requires the date of notice to the members and an electronic copy of the minutes from the membership meeting at which quorum was established and the vote by which the amendments were approved and submission of your standing rules if adopted. - 10.
+This form requires the date of notice to the members, an electronic copy of the minutes from the membership meeting at which quorum was established, and the vote by which the amendments were approved. - 10.
 Wait for Texas PTA approval before implementing any of the amendments.
-Amended bylaws do not go into effect until the PTA receives the stamped, approved copy signed by the Texas PTA president. - 11.
+Amended bylaws do not go into effect until the PTA receives the stamped, approved copy signed by the Texas PTA President - 11.
 Notify the members of Texas PTA's approval, and provide access to the approved bylaws as requested.